SDYuShOR Desna

-SDYuShOR Desna (СДЮШОР «Десна») is a Ukrainian sports school specialized in football with the Olympic Reserve status based in Chernihiv.
-The school serves as a youth academy of Desna Chernihiv.
+SDYuShOR Desna (СДЮШОР «Десна») is a Ukrainian football academy based in Chernihiv.
+The academy serves as a youth setup of Desna Chernihiv and maintains Olympic Reserve status.

 Stadium and facilities

 The team plays in the Olympic Sports Training Center of Chernihiv (formerly Stadion Yuri Gagarin).
-The stadion built in 1936 for 3,000 spectators in eastern portion of a city park built in 1804.
+The stadium was built in 1936 for 3,000 spectators in the eastern portion of a city park built in 1804.
 During World War II, the stadium was heavily damaged, and in the 1950s, it was completely reconstructed, including two stands for 11,000 spectators.
 In 1961, it was named after the Russian Soviet cosmonaut Yuri Gagarin.
-FC Desna Chernihiv, the senior team, also plays at the stadium.
+FC Desna Chernihiv also plays at the stadium.

 Notable players

 Andriy Yarmolenko is one of the main players who graduated from the SDYuShOR Desna academy.